AljoschaMeyer/reqres/README.md

 Reqres is an asymmetric protocol; the *client* endpoint issues *requests*, and the *server* endpoint serves *responses* - you can emulate a symmetric session by running two reqres sessions in parallel.
 When issuing a request, the client annotates it with a 64-bit integer, the *request id*.
 Each response is annotated with the id of the request to which it pertains.

 Flow control is based on a credit-based scheme, very similar to that of [minmux](https://github.com/AljoschaMeyer/minmux).
 The remainder of this text assumes familiarity with the [minmux](https://github.com/AljoschaMeyer/minmux) specification.
-Like [minmux](https://github.com/AljoschaMeyer/minmux), a reqres session consists of exchanging different packet, each consisting of a light header followed by packet-specific data.
+Like [minmux](https://github.com/AljoschaMeyer/minmux), a reqres session consists of exchanging different packets, each consisting of a light header followed by packet-specific data.

 The specifics of the flow control mechanism employed by reqres depend on whether requests and/or responses are of a static size, or whether any (and which) of them include streaming data of arbitrary length.
 Reqres is actually a family of four related protocols, one protocol for each combination of static or streaming requests or responses.